 Avoid migraine triggers

 Identify any triggers causing your menstrual migraines and avoid them as much as possible.
-Common triggers include certain foods, alcohol, caffeine, and stress.
+Common triggers include certain foods, food sensitivities, alcohol, caffeine, and stress.

 Keep a migraine diary